a-kossakowski/bioinfo_scripts_Bash/README.md

 # Protein Sequence Analyzer Project

-This GitHub project is a collection of Bash scripts designed for intermediate level bioinformatics analysis, specifically in the field of proteomics.
-These scripts facilitate various tasks such as motif identification, sequence manipulation, and statistical analysis of protein sequences.
+This GitHub project is a collection of Bash scripts designed for intermediate level bioinformatics analysis.
+These scripts facilitate various tasks such as motif identification, sequence manipulation, and basic statistical analysis of protein sequences.

 ## Scripts Description